Ashhad785/MVD/README.md

 Above figure succintly explains working of the MVD Android application.
 The user has the option of recording a new sample or load an existing one.
 The app then shows the prediction as well as the confidence score.

+Acknowledgements: The authors would like to thank Ashad Naushad (Dept. of CSE, Jamia Hamdard) for his invaluable contribution in the app development process. https://www.linkedin.com/in/ashadnaushad/